EpicPizza/AeriesGrades/README.md

 1. Go to aeries demo website: https://demo.aeries.net/AeriesTX/Login.aspx
 2. Click on the student link under the sign in button.
-3. Go through sign in page, then you will redirected to Aeries Student dashboard page.
+3. Go through the sign in page, then you will be redirected to Aeries Student dashboard page.
 4. Click on Go to Aeries Grades+ button to go to the grade viewer.

 ## How it works